Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Perentian Islands, also Perentian, Perentian) is an archipelago of volcanic origin located in the territorial waters of Malaysia in the Gulf of Thailand of the South China Sea, near the border with Thailand (Perkhentiany on the map of Malaysia).
-The distance from the mainland coast of the Malacca Peninsula is only ten nautical miles (19 kilometers).
-Administratively, they belong to the state of Trengganu in the Confederation of West Malaysia and are subordinate to the hereditary monarch.
-The composition of the population is homogeneous – more than 90% are Malaysians, the remaining fraction is distributed among Chinese, Indians and Thais.
-The population is predominantly Sunni Muslims.
+The Perhentian Islands are a volcanic archipelago located in the territorial waters of Malaysia in the Gulf of Thailand (South China Sea), close to the border with Thailand (Perhentians on the map of Malaysia).
+They are only ten nautical miles (19 kilometers) from the mainland coast of the Malay Peninsula.
+Administratively, they belong to the state of Terengganu in West Malaysia and are subject to a hereditary monarch.
+The population is homogeneous – over 90% are Malay, with the rest being Chinese, Indian, and Thai.
+The population is predominantly Sunni Muslim.

-The archipelago includes two relatively large islands of Persian-Kecil "small" (Pulau Persian Kecil), Persian-Besar "big" (Persian Besar) and a scattering of conditionally inhabited satellites: Susu Dara Kecil, Rava, Terumbu Tiga, Susu Dara Besar, Togong Laut, Serenggeh and others.
-A significant part of the islands is covered with dense tropical vegetation, and their relief is dominated by rocky plateaus.
-The coastline alternates sandy beaches in open bays with basalt rock headlands and pointed reefs.
+The archipelago includes two relatively large islands, Perhentian Kecil (small) and Perhentian Besar (large), and a scattering of conditionally inhabited satellites: Susu Dara Kecil, Rawa, Terumbu Tiga, Susu Dara Besar, Tokong Laut, Serenggeh, and others.
+A significant part of the islands is covered with dense tropical vegetation, and their terrain is dominated by rocky plateaus.
+The coastline alternates sandy beaches in open bays with basalt rocks of headlands and jagged reefs.

-The main islands of Perhentian abound with Bounty-quality beaches with gentle entrances to the sea, cleared of coral debris.
-Almost every equipped stretch of sandy beach is accompanied by a picturesque coral reef.
-In addition, there are many private beaches with catchy names (romance, turtle and others), which can be reached by water taxi.
+The main Perhentian islands abound with "Bounty"-quality beaches with gentle entries into the sea, cleared of coral debris.
+Almost every equipped stretch of sandy shore is accompanied by a scenic coral reef.
+In addition, there are many private beaches with catchy names (Romantika, Turtle, and others), which can be reached by water taxi.

-But not only beach holidays are attractive archipelago.
-This is one of the best places in Malaysia for diving and snorkeling.
-The underwater world of the National Reserve is unusually rich: turtles, whale sharks, clownfish, Barracudas, stingrays, parrot fish-this is not a complete list of sea creatures that you can meet in local waters.
+But the archipelago is attractive not only for beach holidays.
+It is one of the best places in Malaysia for diving and snorkeling.
+The underwater world of the National Marine Park is incredibly rich: turtles, whale sharks, clownfish, barracudas, stingrays, parrotfish – this is just a partial list of the marine life you can encounter in the local waters.

 - shopping